RodeoYeeHa/behave2unitgen/README.md

     				"CONTACT", createColumnMapper());
     	}

-Again, we use the method "getContactsAfter" to get the ExampleTable of the @Then-step out of the story.
-With the method "getResultData" we feed DBUnit with this data and DBUnit compares the result data with the supposed data itself.
+We use the annotated method getContactsAfter() to get the ExampleTable out of the story.
+With the method getResultData() we feed DBUnit directly with this data and DBUnit compares the result data with the supposed data itself.

 That's it!
 Now, all three steps are implemented: @Given, @When and @Then.